shihansheriffesanjo/esanjo-way/content/product/our-product-development-process.md

 Our product development process follows 4-week cycles based on Agile methodologies and is the result of years of continuous iterations to improve efficiency, consistency and most importantly, output quality.
 We’ve tried a number of project management tools over the years from Trello to Jira and everything else in between before finding Asana and falling completely in love with it.

-The product management process is broken down into two departments (or projects as they are called in Asana), Planning and Development.
-Earlier versions of our process had more but we’ve realized tracking progress across different projects are much tougher, particularly if you work with a large team and numerous tasks simultaneously.
+The product management process is broken down into two departments (or projects as they are called in Asana); Planning and Development.
+Earlier versions of our process had more but we’ve realised tracking progress across different projects are much tougher, particularly if you work with a large team and numerous tasks simultaneously.

 Pre-development tasks are managed under the Planning department which is broken down into 11 individual subsections: